-Trial Pitting was undertaken between 1^{st} August 2006 and 4^{th} August 2006.
+Trial Pitting was undertaken between 1st August 2006 and 4th August 2006.
 Prior to excavation, each location was cleared with a Cable Avoidance Tool (CAT Scan).
-The presence of concrete hardstanding (frequently over 1 meter in thickness) covering much of the area of Plot B meant it was necessary to use a hydraulic breaker attached to a backhoe excavator to advance excavations.
-Following concrete breaking, 30 trial pits of approximate area 1m x 3.5m were advanced using a mechanical backhoe excavator to a maximum depth of 4m bgl.
+The presence of thick concrete covering much of the area of Plot A meant it was necessary to use a hydraulic breaker attached to a backhoe excavator to advance through.
+Following the breaking through of concrete, 30 trial pits of approximate area 1m x 3.5m were advanced using a mechanical backhoe excavator to a maximum depth of 4m bgl.

 Soil inspection and sampling were undertaken as described in Section 3.4.

-The excavations were discontinued on contact with natural ground that was observed to be uncontaminated where bedrock prevented further excavation.
-At some locations concrete foundations were encountered at depth, with odourus black water which was considered to contain significant potential contamination lying above them.
-Where this situation was encountered the excavation was discontinued as it was considered that breaking through the concrete may potentially create a pathway for the contaminated water to the underlying aquifer.
-Trial pits were backfilled with arisings in the reverse order to their excavation, then informally compacted using the bucket and tracks of the excavator.
+The excavations were discontinued on contact with natural ground that appeared uncontaminated or on bedrock.
+The trial pits were backfilled with arisings in the reverse order to their excavation, then compacted using the bucket and wheels of the excavator.